 Informal Learning Opportunities Abound As Digital Media Consumption and Digital Ad Spending Likely to Grow

 Today, “higher” education doesn’t have to mean a piece of paper you hang on your wall.
 That’s why it’s important to ask the question “Do I need a marketing degree?”
-If you do, then there are options galore, all the way from bachelors degrees, to masters degrees, to MBAs with concentrations in marketing.
+If you do, then there are options galore, all the way from certifications to bachelors degrees, to masters degrees, to MBAs with concentrations in marketing.

 There are several good reasons that these topics fall through the cracks.
 Many of these skillsets require hands-on experience rather than cold, calculated study, something that can be difficult for universities to offer from a top-down perspective.
 It’s also difficult for marketing departments, which many times work in conjunction with communications departments, to fit every facet of their widening fields into a 2- or even 4-year curriculum.
 And finally, informal education options (e.g., MOOCs, bootcamps, and corporate or small business training programs) have emerged over the last five years to fill the cracks left by formal marketing education programs.
 Alternative options like these have made a real impact on the online learning landscape, especially for fields like marketing and media, whose focus is largely shifting to predominantly online delivery methods: the same digital methods with which their courses are delivered.

 Because of this shift toward digital, informal learning opportunities for online marketing have abounded, supplementing formal degree programs in an effort to meet consumers’ increased demand for digital consumption.

 Ad spending has generally followed this demand for increased digital consumption.

 Pew Research Center found in 2016 that digital advertising continues to grow and account for a larger proportion of all ad spending.